Reviews You Can Rely On

 Our Analysis and Test Results

-The features and unique top closure of this pack were exactly what we wanted in an ultralight backpacking pack.
-The large external, mesh pocket holds plenty of clothing, while the side pockets vary in size and can carry anything from a JetBoil stove to a Nalgene water bottle or a few snacks.
+The features and unique top closure of the Mariposa are exactly what we want in an ultralight backpacking pack.
+The large external, center mesh pocket holds plenty of clothing — we even fit a watermelon in it — while the side pockets vary in size to carry anything from a Jetboil stove to a Nalgene water bottle to a few snacks.

 Performance Comparison